-We have established strong relationships with likeminded, compliant and accredited suppliers who value similar production principles and who support our strive for transparency within the supply chain.
+To create conscious and sustainable jewellery, we have established strong relationships with like-minded, compliant and accredited suppliers who value similar production principles and support our strive for transparency within the supply chain.

 The silver that we use is 100% recycled Australian Sterling Silver.

 70% of the gold that we use is recycled Australian gold.

 30% of the gold that we use is newly mined.
 Of that figure 86% is confirmed as Australian mined, the remaining 14% being blended.
 This portion is generally made up of our clasps, earring backs, findings etc. In the nature of transparency, it’s very difficult for us to establish a direct origin of material for that 14%, given that these elements are manufactured generally by a third party.
 They are, however, sourced through the same accredited and compliant supplier as all other materials and are still purchased with the confidence that the manufacturing process complies with our production values.

 The platinum and palladium alloys that we use are sourced through London Bullion Market Association (LBMA) accredited refiners in Switzerland, who adhere to responsible sourcing programs which include measures to combat money laundering, terrorist financing and human rights abuses globally.

 Our chains and necklace clasps are made in Italy from recycled gold and silver.
 This material is sourced through Swiss refineries and is of mixed origin.
 All other findings, including jump rings, earring posts and backs, are made from Australian gold and fabricated in Australia.